frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/kyria-build-notes.md

 ## v1 vs v3

 The most obvious difference between v1 and v3 is that the latter has per-key RGB.
-This turned out to be much less interesting that I expected, as I was never able to find interesting keycaps with shine-through legends.
+This turned out to be less interesting than I expected, as I wasn't able to find interesting keycaps with shine-through legends.
 (By "interesting", I mean non-QWERTY.)

 If only keyboardio made their [Model 100 Linear A keycaps](https://shop.keyboard.io/products/linear-a-keycaps-m100) in a version with standard MX size.
-(Yes they do have an XDA set, but 1. they're XDA and 2. they aren't shinethrough.)
+(Yes they do have an XDA set, but they aren't shinethrough.)

 However, there are a lot of other differences.

 ### v1 has that v3 doesn't

-- breakout pins for all rows and columns
+- Breakout pins for all rows and columns
 - 8 columns in the key matrix (vs 7)
 - 2U thumb keys as an option
-- more backlight LEDs (10 vs 6)
+- More backlight LEDs (10 vs 6)
-- flippable PCB
+- Flippable PCB
-- break-off outer pinky column
+- Break-off outer pinky column

 ### v3 has that v1 doesn't